kyledrake/sinatra-synchrony/README.markdown

 Sinatra::Synchrony
 ===

-Sinatra::Synchrony is an extension for Sinatra that enables full asynchronous concurrency with [EventMachine](https://github.com/eventmachine/eventmachine) and [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
-It dramatically increases the number of clients your application can serve per process, especially when you have a lot of slow IO calls (like HTTP calls to external APIs).
-Because it uses [Fibers](http://www.ruby-doc.org/core-1.9/classes/Fiber.html) internally to handle concurrency, you don't have to use callbacks, and can continue to program synchronously, the same way you always did.. the concurrency gymnastics are handled behind the scenes for you!
-No configuration is necessary.. just drop it in, use non-blocking libraries (see below) and you're all set!
+Sinatra::Synchrony is a glue extension for Sinatra that enables full asynchronous concurrency with [EventMachine](https://github.com/eventmachine/eventmachine) and [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
+It dramatically increases the number of clients your application can serve per process when you have a lot of slow IO calls (like HTTP calls to external APIs).
+Because it uses [Fibers](http://www.ruby-doc.org/core-1.9/classes/Fiber.html) internally to handle concurrency, no callback gymnastics are required!
+Just develop as if you were writing a normal Sinatra web application, use non-blocking libraries (see below) and you're all set!

 How it works
 ---

 * Loads [EventMachine](https://github.com/eventmachine/eventmachine) and [EM-Synchrony](https://github.com/igrigorik/em-synchrony).
-Requires app server with EventMachine and Ruby 1.9 support (Thin and Rainbows!).
+Requires app server with EventMachine and Ruby 1.9 support (Thin, Rainbows!, Heroku).
 * Inserts the [Rack::FiberPool](https://github.com/mperham/rack-fiber_pool) middleware, which automatically provides a Fiber for each incoming request, allowing EM-Synchrony to work.
 * Inserts [async-rack](https://github.com/rkh/async-rack/tree/master/lib/async_rack), which makes Rack's middleware more async friendly.
 * Adds [em-http-request](https://github.com/igrigorik/em-http-request), which you can use with EM::Synchrony to do concurrent HTTP calls to APIs!
 Or if you'd rather use a different client: